Azure/autorest.typescript/docs/client/operations.md

 # <img align="center" src="../images/logo.png">  Calling Operations with Your Typescript Client

-AutoRest provides both synchronous and asynchronous method overloads for each service operation.
+AutoRest provides asynchronous method overloads for each service operation.
 Depending on your swagger definition, operations can be accessed through operation groups (TODO: link to swagger docs) on the client, or directly on the client.